 In addition, a variety of health and wellness programs are made accessible to employees to allow relaxation and decompression.
 These are designed to ensure that the general well-being of employees is maintained or improved through proper diet, exercise, and stress management.
-Social gatherings, learning sessions and team building activities that foster camaraderie and develop stronger bonds among employees are likewise considered essential in the workplace.
+In lieu of the usual social gatherings, HR deployed various learning sessions and implemented activities using online platforms to foster camaraderie and develop stronger bonds among employees, which are likewise considered essential in the workplace.